sandeep194920/MERN_Projects/17_random_user_generator/README.md

 ## Things we can learn

 - How to set state when hovered on a element
-- How to use same handler function when for different input values?
-(This can also be done for form values)
+- How to use same handler function when for different button values?
+(This can also be done for form values, but for input values, refer the 23-Quiz project)

 ---